Back to Hub

 A Structured Approach to Pathway, Predicate, and Evidence Strategy

-2. Predicate Identification and Comparison: Potential predicates are identified from cleared submissions and compared across indications, technological characteristics, and regulatory history.
+Potential predicates are identified from cleared submissions and compared across indications, technological characteristics, and regulatory history, not just device names or summaries.

-4. Gap Analysis and Remediation Planning: Differences are translated into concrete evidence requirements, including performance testing, biocompatibility standards, and labeling considerations.
+Differences are translated into concrete evidence requirements, including performance testing, biocompatibility standards, labeling considerations, and risk controls.

 How Veridocx Approaches Regulatory Intelligence